johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 opposite side when moved past the edges of the level (see :ref:`moving-around:Movement wraparound`).

-**YUBN diagonal movement** enables moving the cursor in the intercardinal directions via the YUBN keys in :ref:`moving-around:Normal mode` and :ref:`moving-around:WASD mode` only, in addition to the numeric keypad (see :ref:`moving-around:Diagonal movement` for further details).
+**YUBN diagonal movement** enables the YUBN keys for :ref:`moving-around:Diagonal movement` in :ref:`moving-around:Normal mode` and :ref:`moving-around:WASD mode` only, in addition to the numeric keypad.

 **Walk mode Left/Right keys** controls whether the left and right cursor keys perform strafing or turning in :ref:`moving-around:Walk mode`.
 This is